 To reduce trauma and promote healing for child abuse victims and their families by facilitating a coordinated multi-agency response in a safe and child-friendly setting and to prevent future child abuse through community education.

 Today, the CAC Osceola is one of over 800 CACs in the nation and maintains the highest level of Accreditation awarded by the National Children’s Alliance.
-In 2016, the CAC Osceola served 535 minor child abuse victims in their home community.
+In the 2016-2017 fiscal year, the CAC Osceola has served 670 minor child abuse victims in their home community.

 - Facilitate healing for children and caregivers